PgBiel/elembic/docs/book/src/about/limitations.md

     - While a Ctrl+F fixes it, it's a bit of a mouthful, so you may want to consider aliasing `e.stateful` to a variable such as `#import e: stateful as st`, then you can write `st.set_`, `st.apply` etc. instead.
     - Stateful-only rules have no usage limits, but **they only work in scopes where stateful mode is enabled.**
-    Otherwise, they have no effect, since the `state` changes will be ignored.
+    Otherwise, they cause an error, since the `state` changes would be ignored.

 The two steps above should be enough to fix the error for good, provided you understand the potential performance consequences.
 Of course, it just might not be at all significant for your document.